Exhibiting Your Treasures: The "Presentation" Part 1

 8. Briefly steam your serving cup before adding your coffee shot, then add the steamed milk to taste.

 Some of these techniques will require practice.
+Adjustments may have to be made depending on the brand of home equipment used.
 Please experiment with different methods, coffee beans, etc. I think you'll find that the above suggestions will ultimately assist in producing as sensational a coffee as you can purchase anywhere... even those made by the best baristas on professional equipment!